NetEng-Pro/Best-FOSS-Apps-for-Android/README.md

 >>Please bear in mind that by utilizing Chromium-based browsers, such as Cromite and Brave, you're choosing to perpetuate Google's domination of the browser market, as well as aiding in the further proliferation of the Chromium framework.

->>Cromite and Brave will significantly improve your security and better safeguard your privacy, but IMO these browsers are, sadly, fruit of the poisonous tree, so to speak. ~ SunDevil311
+>>Cromite and Brave will significantly improve your security and better safeguard your privacy, but IMO these browsers are, sadly, fruit of the poisonous tree, so to speak.
+As such, you are <strong><em>strongly</em></strong> urged to utilize [Firefox](https://www.firefox.com/) or one of its FLOSS forks, [Fennec](https://www.f-droid.org/packages/org.mozilla.fennec_fdroid/) or [Mull](https://f-droid.org/packages/us.spotco.fennec_dos/). ~ SunDevil311

 _________________________________________
 ☆ 𝗕𝗲𝘀𝘁 𝗦𝗲𝗮𝗿𝗰𝗵 𝗘𝗻𝗴𝗶𝗻𝗲<img src="https://cdn-icons-png.flaticon.com/512/954/954591.png" width="20" height="20"/>: